← Back to Blog

 Step 1: Install Google Tag Manager

-Go to tagmanager.google.com, create a GTM account, install the GTM container code on your website header.
-This lets you fire conversion events without editing code directly.
+Go to tagmanager.google.com, create a GTM account, install the GTM container code on your website header and body.
+This lets you fire conversion events without editing code directly — and makes future tag changes a 5-minute job instead of a developer ticket.

 Step 2: Create Conversion Events in GTM

 In GTM, create a trigger for "form submission."
-Create a tag that fires "conversion" event to Google Ads.
-Test with a test submission to verify it fires.
+Create a tag that fires a "conversion" event to Google Ads.
+Test with a test submission to verify it fires correctly.
+Use GTM's Preview mode to verify the tag fires before publishing — this catches 90% of setup errors before they affect your live data.

 Step 3: Set Up Call Conversion Tracking

 If using Google Call Extensions: Enable "Include calls with at least 15 seconds duration" in Google Ads.
-This is automatic.
+This is automatic and free.

 If using call tracking software: Set up Conversions from Calls in Google Ads → Tools → Conversions.
-Upload your call conversion data weekly or daily depending on the platform.
+Upload your call conversion data via Google's Conversion Import on a daily schedule.
+Most call tracking platforms (CallRail, Invoca) support direct Google Ads integration with one-click setup.

 Step 4: Create a Master Conversion Action